 All Mac operating systems and apps create service folders and files that are hidden and necessary for normal system functioning.
 However, there are some hidden files that are not needed and just clutter the disk and consume space.
 All files that have a filename with a dot (or period) as the first character, are by default, hidden files.

-If you want some of your files or folders to be invisible, just add a dot to the beginning of the filename.
+If you want to hide some of your files or folders, just add a dot to the beginning of the filename.

 But then, how do you find your invisible files and hidden cache files?
 The most common method is through the Terminal.